The extended question meat content

 Special Cases

-For products that lose a lot of moisture during the cooking process or are prepared from pre-cooked (e.g. corned beef), the found ‘meat content’ can be more than 100%.
+For that lose a lot of moisture during the cooking process or are prepared from pre-cooked raw (e.g. corned beef), the found ‘meat content’ can be more than 100%.
 It should be noted that it is not the percentage of ‘cooked meat’ that is calculated, but the amount of raw material that is the basis for it (the ‘ingoing raw meat’).

 Certain types of single products (e.g. bacon, cooked ham and shoulder) require a of the percentage of ‘added ‘ in the UK.
 This content is derived from the ‘meat content’ and the sum of the percentages of added additives (other than water):